If things go wrong

 - four times in a row you’ve failed to make your payments on time, or

-- you’re behind two weeks or more after getting a repossession warning notice (see “Repossession” in this chapter).
+- you’re behind two weeks or more after getting a repossession warning notice (see: “Repossession”).

 However, even in those cases the lender must consider your hardship request if you’ve now fixed the problem.

-The lender also doesn’t have to consider your request if you could reasonably have been expected to foresee, when you made the contract, that the hardship would prevent you making your payments.
+The lender also doesn’t have to consider your request if you could reasonably have been expected to foresee – at the time you made the contract – that the hardship would prevent you making your payments.

 There’s also a restriction on how often you can make hardship requests on the same grounds.
 If you’ve already made a hardship request to the lender, you can’t make another one within the next four months unless it’s for a different reason.